 The Ride & Stride takes place on the second Saturday every September.
 Half the sponsorship money raised goes straight back to the church nominated by participants and half goes to the Friends.
 Through the Ride & Stride and generous donations and legacies, Kent’s churches have benefited by over £2 million in the last ten years.

 Our other role is to foster interest in Kent’s churches and we do this through visits and lectures.
-Here are some 2018 Diary Dates.
+Here are some dates for your diaries.

 We also sponsor the annual John Briggs event held in memory of a past supporter which is held at a different church each year and is used as a fund raising activity for that church.